vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 - The sponsor acquires Synth from Trader or from new issuance
-- The sponsor builds the redeem transaction that burns the Synth and sends collateral back to Sponsor, and the payout to the Issuer
+- The sponsor builds the redeem transaction that burns the Synth and sends collateral back to sponsor, and the payout to the issuer
 - Sponsor signs and broadcasts the transaction